The Minnesota Miracle: Vikings knock out Saints on last play of game

 “It never ends that way,” Diggs said.
 “Usually, it’s reality.
 It’s life.
 So things go and you walk home and worry it about tomorrow.”

-Instead, Drew Brees and the Saints were the ones trudging off the field in defeat.
+Instead, Drew Brees and the Saints were trudging off the field in defeat.

-“We’re still a bit shellshocked after what happened there at the end,” said Brees, who steered the Saints in position for Wil Lutz’s 43-yard kick with 25 seconds remaining that punctuating a forceful rally from a 17-point deficit that stood until 1:16 was left in the third quarter.
+“We’re still a bit shellshocked after what happened there at the end,” said Brees, who steered the Saints in position for Wil Lutz’s 43-yard kick with 25 seconds remaining that punctuated a forceful rally from a 17-point deficit that stood until 1:16 was left in the third quarter.

 The field goal was set up by a fourth-and-10 completion by Brees to Willie Snead for 13 yards to the Minnesota 33 with 40 seconds left.
 Brees connected with Michael Thomas for two of his three touchdown passes in a span of 3:09 that spilled into the fourth quarter.
 The second score was set up at the Minnesota 40 by an interception by Marcus Williams, when an off-balance throw into traffic by Keenum served as his one costly moment of recklessness, a “bonehead play,” as he put it.